NishtaSapra21/Cryptocurrencies/README.md

 ## Overview

-This analysis creates a report that includes what cryptocurrencies are on the trading market and how they could go grouped to create classification system.
+This analysis creates a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create classification system.
 This analysis uses __unsupervised learning__ , so there is no known output.
 For that it preprocesses data to fit the machine learning models .
 To group cryptocurrencies , it uses clustering algorithms, reduces components using __PCA__ and uses the data visualizations.

 ## Results